 Translational Research Training in Hematology (TRTH) provides junior researchers with a unique, year-long training and mentoring experience.
 The program is a joint effort of the European Hematology Association (EHA) and the American Society of Hematology (ASH) and is focused on helping early-career scientists build successful careers in hematologic translational research.

 Twenty early-career scientists are selected each year to participate in this rigorous training program.
 TRTH faculty is made up of international leaders in hematology who cover biostatistics and biomarkers, genetics and molecular biology, ethics, and phase I clinical study design.

 The TRTH program offers trainees the opportunity to:

-- Understand the principles of translational research design and execution, including clinical trials with correlative science objectives.
+- Discuss the principles of translational research design and execution, including clinical trials with correlative science objectives.

-- Detail the ethical and regulatory issues of translational research.
+- Recognize the ethical and regulatory issues of translational research.

 - Examine the fundamentals of competitive grant writing, abstract presentation, and manuscript preparation.

 - Demonstrate the improvements in the quality of their own research proposals through input from faculty and peers.

-- Learn strategies for pursuing and developing a successful career in hematological research.
+- Formulate strategies for pursuing and developing a successful career in hematological research.

 - Discuss approaches to forming and sustaining a multi-disciplinary translational research team.

 - Practice preparing research results and presenting your work to diverse audiences.

 - Develop contact with other trainees to facilitate future collaboration.

 - Develop relationships with leaders in translational and clinical research who can enhance professional networking opportunities.

 back to top